spatUV/SART3Dmaster/README.md

 SART3D lets you move in real time virtual audio sources from a set of WAV files using multiple spatial audio rendering methods.
 You can specify locations of virtual sources and loudspeakers and change among the different available rendering methods.

-The programmatic structure of the GUI lets the user experience with any loudspeaker setup specified in the configuration structure.
+The programmatic structure of the GUI lets the user experience with any loudspeaker setup specified in the configuration structures.
 The modular design of the Toolbox lets the user create new rendering methods and experiment with different parameters.
-As a result, SART3D is a very useful tool for spatial audio research and education.
+SART3D is therefore designed to be a very useful tool for spatial audio research and education.

 Which spatial audio rendering methods are supported?
 -----------------------------------------------------------------